cysouw/graphicalgrammar/text/greatbrittain.md

 citing: Adamson and Dale (citing Kern!)

-## Fry (1925)
+## Fry (1925) *A key to language*

 own graphics

-Fry [@fry1925: 12] “all the chief features of my method have been used by myself and a few of my pupils for something like twenty years.”
+Fry [@fry1925: 12] commenting on Palser/Lewis: “all the chief features of my method have been used by myself and a few of my pupils for something like twenty years.”

 cited by Jespersen